AI4OS Modules Template

 • author_name: Author name(s) (and/or your organization/company/team).
 If many, separate by comma.

-• author_email: E-Mail(s) of main author(s) (or contact person).
+• author_email: E-Mail(s) of main author(s).
 If many, separate by comma.

-• description: Short description of the project.
+• description: A short description of the project.

-• app_version: Application version (expects X.Y.Z (Major.Minor.Patch)).
+• app_version: Application version (expects X.Y.Z (Major.Minor.Patch), in accordance with https://semver.org/).

 • baseimage_gpu_tag: GPU tag for the baseimage, e.g. 2.9.1-gpu.
-Has to match python3!
-Sometimes baseimage_cpu_tag and baseimage_gpu_tag are the same (for example in Pytorch).
-In Tensorflow they are different.
+Should match and use Python 3.

 Via User Interface